 The law that is still in force has been used for years to harass the LGBT community.

-- Visas - Most countries need a visa in order to enter Hyderabad.
+Most countries need a visa to enter Hyderabad.
 Make sure your passport is valid for at least six months past your planned date of return.
 If you are not sure about your visa status, contact your local Indian embassy for further information.

-- Currency - Indian rupee is the official currency in Hyderabad.
-ATMs are widespread in most areas and as for credit cards, it is advised to always carry cash as backup.
+The Indian rupee is the official currency in Hyderabad.
+ATMs are widespread in most areas and as for credit cards, it is advised to always carry cash as a backup.
 MasterCard and Visa are the most widely accepted credit cards.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to Hyderabad, since it covers not only the costs of medical problems, but also theft and loss of valuables.
+Just like anywhere else, we recommend getting travel insurance when traveling to Hyderabad, since it covers not only the costs of medical problems but also theft and loss of valuables.

 Hyderabad Weather Averages (Temperatures)